This video reviews the scenario output in PPA. Duration 6 min.

-The scenario output is divided into 5 tabs:
+The results of the PPA scenario output are divided into 6 tabs:

-All output views are read-only except the Projects tab.
-You can move projects between the included/excluded lists and rerun the scenario.
+All output views are read-only except the Projects tab, where you can move projects between the included/excluded lists and rerun or take other actions on the scenario.

 The Info icon displays the prorated value and the original value.
 See Thresholds and Defaults for more details on adjustments affecting proration.